 6. Have an Online Leaderboard and Achievements

-The strength of Apple's Game Center and third-party leaderboards like OpenFeint is their ability to create a buzz around your app.
+The strength of Apple's Game Center is its ability to create a buzz around your app.
 If you've developed a game or some other app that can utilize leaderboards and/or achievements, it can be a key marketing component to add them to your app.
 Not only can this lead to more friend-to-friend referrals, but you could also find your app listed on the leaderboard's new app list, which can also drive sales.

 7. Free for a Day